calvitoria/tfc/README.md

 # TFC - Trybe football club

-The project's goal was to create a restful API that connects to a mySQL database via Sequelize in order to read, create, filter, update, and so on.
+The project's goal was to create a restful API that connects to a mySQL database via Sequelize in order to read, create, filter, update, the data and so on.
+The following routes were created: login, matches, teams, and leaderboard.

 ## Technologies used: